anilzen/centpy/README.md

 After the solver step, the instance `soln_burgers` includes the solution array `u_n`.
 Depending on the shape of the array, plots and animations can be easily constructed.
 Examples are given in the animations notebook `tests/animations.ipynb`.

 The options for the central solver are `fd2` for second order fully-discrete method, `sd2` for second order semi-discrete method, and `sd3` for third order semi-discrete method.
 Information about these solvers is given at the appendix of the [CentPack User Guide](https://home.cscamm.umd.edu/centpack/documentation/CP_user_guide.pdf).

+LaTeX formulas and animations for the examples are given in the Jupyter notebook `tests/animations.ipynb`.